richriscunha/Exitent/README.md

 -   `threshold` maximum distance in pixels from the top of the page to consider triggering for.
 -   `maxDisplays` the maximum number of times the event(s) may be triggered on a page.
--   `eventThrottle` description goes here.
+-   `eventThrottle` the amount of time to wait in milliseconds to invoke the handler responsible for scroll events.
 -   `checkReferrer` whether or not to check the referring page to see if it's on the same domain and this isn't the first pageview.
 -   `storageName` the name/key to store the localStorage item (or cookie) under.
 -   `storageLife` the expiration in days of the localStorage item (or cookie).